ericjj94/eric-portfolio/README.md

 # Portfolio

 The application is a description of who I am and what I do.
-The applications contains details of the projects I have worked on.The portfolio is under development, however the test version of the website can be accessed here: http://ejj-portfolio.herokuapp.com/
+The applications contains details of the projects I have worked on.The portfolio is under development.

 # Technology Stack